Veterinary Microbiology MSc

 Why choose this course

-Our MSc Veterinary Microbiology programme, run in partnership with local world-leading veterinary research institutes (Pirbright, APHA and VMD), offers an in-depth understanding of veterinary infectious diseases and global issues such as AMR, and their associated impact on man.
+Our MSc in Veterinary Microbiology is run in partnership with local, pioneering veterinary research institutes (Pirbright, the Animal and Plant Health Agency and the Veterinary Medicines Directorate).
+It offers an in-depth understanding of veterinary infectious diseases and global issues such as antimicrobial resistance, and their associated impact on humankind.

 What you will study

 On our MSc in Veterinary Microbiology, you will acquire a first-rate understanding of exciting topics, such as molecular biology, immunology and microbiology relevant to the study of veterinary microbiology.

 It offers specialist practical training in the diagnosis of important viral and bacterial diseases of global animal and human health importance.

 You will study the complex mechanisms of host-microbe interactions that are involved in the pathogenesis of specific animal diseases.
 You will also gain an insight into the relevant diagnostic methods and interventions, such as vaccines, which are essential for disease control.

 You will enhance your critical and analytical skills, and gain hands-on experience in the diagnosis of veterinary diseases.
 This will allow you to identify problems, formulate hypotheses, design experiments, acquire and interpret data, and draw conclusions.

 You will benefit from the relationship between Surrey and partner institutions including APHA, VMD, the Pirbright Institute and Public Health England.